furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 **Hard leakage guarantee:** Patient-set intersection assertions (train∩val, train∩test, val∩test all empty) are checked programmatically in `train.py` on every run.

-**Held-out test discipline:** The test set has been evaluated exactly once (on the earlier, now-superseded MONAI baseline architecture).
-It has **not yet been evaluated** on the final `UNet3DPaper` architecture; this evaluation is deliberately deferred until all architecture/loss decisions are finalized (one-look discipline).
+**Held-out test discipline:** The test set was evaluated under a one-look discipline after all architecture and loss decisions were finalized.
+All 15 checkpoints (3 configurations × 5 seeds) were evaluated once on the 434-patch patient-disjoint test partition, with no post-hoc selection or further tuning permitted.
+Paired comparisons across test-set Dice, HD95, IoU, and ASSD showed no statistically significant differences between any pair of configurations (all p > 0.17, t-test and Wilcoxon signed-rank), replicating the validation-time null result on genuinely untouched data.
+See Section 4.6 for full details.

 ### 1.6 Precomputed SDF Cache
 A separate file, `lidc_sdf_cache.h5`, stores a precomputed signed distance field (SDF) per mask.
 Computed once via `precompute_sdf.py` (~3.5 minutes for all 2,651 patches) rather than recomputed every training step, since the SDF depends only on the static ground-truth mask.